boisgera/go-concurrency/index.md

   - in a concurrent setting

-  - as a synchronisation mecanism !
+  - as a synchronisation mecanism!

 ----